Our Full Review

 Both options are very inexpensive, Republic being even less than Google Fi, but the part that tipped me to Google Fi was the coverage.

 These carriers both utilize the WiFi networks wherever you are and have phones that do the switching automatically for you.

-Google Fi’s coverage map just worked better and I felt better going with them.
+Google Fi’s coverage map just worked better and I felt better going with the backing of Google.

-Republic Wireless has strong recommendations out there too.
+Republic Wireless has a lot of strong recommendations out in the wild too.

-I bought a Motorola X4 outright and now pay about $30 a month including all fees and taxes.
+I bought a Motorola X4 outright for $200 and now pay about $30 a month including all fees and taxes.

 The Frugal Choice